 “Okay, let’s go!”

 Hand in hand Molly and I jumped over the flowing water and started to move quickly across the street.
-My dad was behind us carrying our tricycles, looking back and forth in either direction as we made our way across.
+Dad was behind us carrying our tricycles, looking back and forth in either direction as we made our way across.
 Molly and I jumped over another stream of water by the other edge and then were on the sidewalk.
-My dad came behind us and put down our tricycles and had a big smile on his face.
+Dad came behind us and put down our tricycles and had a big smile on his face.

 “Okay”, he said, “Now do the two of you know which way is home?”
 We both pointed down the street that headed away from the big street.